Nook Simple Touch

 The Nook Simple Touch (also called the Nook Touch) is the second generation Nook e-reader developed by Barnes & Noble.
-It features a 600x800 E Ink screen with a touchscreen that uses a network of infrared beams slightly above the screen surface.
+It features a 600 × 800 pixel E Ink screen with a touchscreen that uses a network of infrared beams slightly above the screen surface.
 The device also has wireless connectivity via Wi-Fi 802.11 b/g/n and a micro USB port for charging and connecting to a computer.

 In April 2012, Barnes & Noble introduced a Simple Touch Reader with "GlowLight" LED technology.
 On 30 October 2013, Barnes & Noble released the Nook Glowlight, which replaced the Simple Touch with Glowlight.
 The Simple Touch was still sold until late February 2014, when it was discontinued.

 Reception

 Since its release on 25 May 2011, the Nook Simple Touch has received generally positive reviews.
 The summary of a PC Magazine review observed: "Thanks to plenty of upgrades and a laser-sharp focus on the reading experience, the second-gen Barnes & Noble Nook Touch Reader is our new Editors' Choice for ebook readers."
 Laptop Magazine termed it "the best E Ink eReader on the market right now".
 An MSNBC critic favored the Nook Simple Touch over the Kindle Touch, citing the Nook's superior user interface and an "over two months" battery life versus the Kindle's "up to two months".

 Engadget initially expressed confusion over the device's name and dubbed the device the "Nook Wi-Fi" in its review.